Jerry Lewis' mouth was working - his brain wasn't. Photo by Laura Deni

 For anybody who sets himself out - as Jerry Lewis does - of being so important and revered by

 so many, Lewis should have developed the aplomb necessary to handle an interview.
-He has

 spent so many decades dependant upon press agents covering up his misdeeds that Lewis never

 mastered the wherewithal of learning either verbal diplomacy or the art of keeping one's mouth

 Revered in France and often ridiculed in America, Jerry's screwball persona has a life that's taken

 both personal and professional pratfalls.

 When it comes to the remarks Lewis made about female

 comedians Jerry Lewis fell flat on his face.
 His apology comes off as insincere and he is

 sounding like an off stage fool.